 Knowledge is understanding and being aware of something.
 This could be information, skills and facts through learning and life experiences.
 Knowledge is a continual process that never ends.

 The suggested knowledgeable books are great for showing examples of how your students can produce, acquire and apply knowledge.
-They also promote the fact that being knowledgeable is not just about repeated facts and figures but about having a deeper understanding.
+They also promote the fact that being knowledgeable is not just about repeated facts and figures, but about having a deeper understanding.

-- acquire, apply and share knowledge
+- gain, apply and share knowledge

 - look at different perspectives